earlynovels/end-dataset/README.md

 $a language of the text (eng for English)
 $h language of the original text (if translated)
 - 043: Geographic area code
-- 090: Locally-assigned call number[f] (Obsolete--not part of standard MARC 21 Bibliographic format)
+- 090: Locally-assigned call number (Obsolete--not part of standard MARC 21 Bibliographic format)

 #### 100 Fields - Standardized author/title information (Derived from base catalog records)
 - 100: Author name